Primal-id/UbuntuPatching_Splunk_Qemu/README.md

+ This script will:
+ - check for updates
+ - patch Ubuntu
+ - install unattended upgrades
- This script will check for updates, patch Ubuntu, install Qemu for Proxmox if necessary, install Splunk Universal Fowarder and basic configure
+ - install Qemu for Proxmox LXC containers if necessary
+ - install Splunk Universal Fowarder and basic configure for search head and deployment server

  Make sure you update the wget line for Splunk Universal forwarder to the needed version, edit the path to the download directory and add the IP address of your Splunk server(s).
 You will be prompted for username and password for the Splunk UF during the install.